-- June – November in the Northern Hemisphere Tropics (Caribbean, Atlantic, South East Asia, Pacific, Far East)
+- June to November in the Northern Hemisphere Tropics (Caribbean, Atlantic, South East Asia, Pacific, Far East)

-- November – April in the Southern Hemisphere Tropics (eg East Africa coast)
+- November to April in the Southern Hemisphere Tropics (eg East Africa coast)

-It’s difficult to accurately predict where, when and at what strength a tropical cyclone will strike, as they often veer off-course, change their tracking speed and intensify or weaken quite suddenly.
-Tropical storms lose their strength as they move over land.
+It’s difficult to accurately predict where, when and at what strength a tropical cyclone will strike, as they often veer off-course, change tracking speed and suddenly intensify or weaken.
+Tropical cyclones lose their strength as they move over land.

-The Met Office has details and statistics relating to tropical cyclone activity in previous years.
+The Met Office provides information on tropical cyclone activity in previous years.